 I was always drawing as a kid.
 I would get ideas in my head and would just have to draw them.
 Now as a professional designer, my favorite projects include that hand-drawn aspect; a personal touch before moving on to the computer.
 It makes designs more flavorful and posed to stand out, and I get a chance to flex the illustration muscle for a client.
 It feels good when everyone is proud of the outcome.

 Custom Illustrations for a Homegrown Brand

-Next, I began tracing my references with the the pen tool in Illustrator and layering the pieces to build the scene.
-After tweaking the details and perspective to our satisfaction, we were on the road (see what I did there?) to a successful poster design.
+Using my references, I drew with the the pen tool in Illustrator and began layering the pieces to build the scene.
+Highlights and shadows were added.
+After tweaking the details and perspective to our satisfaction, we were on the road (pun intended) to a strong poster design.

 Tiffany, who designed the Grove Roots branding, had the colors mostly picked out ahead of time.
-We added a few more once we got into final stages of the illustrations and realized they were in need of a little more depth.
+We added a few more once we got into final stages of the illustrations and realized they needed a little more depth.
+Enter: vibrant greens!

 For more great Grove Roots illustrations, check out our case study, Crafting an Identity for Winter Haven’s First Craft Brewery.